killertux/temoc/readme.md

 You will use one of these plugins to write the test fixtures in your project.
 Fixtures are glue code that serves as intermediary between Temoc and your software.

 After this is done, you can write your accepatance tests markdown.
 Take a look at our calculator example [Here](https://github.com/killertux/temoc/tree/master/temoc/examples).
-See the raw markdown files because there are hidden isntructions.
+See the raw markdown files because there are hidden instructions.
+To run it, you can run `cargo run -- -c Config.toml.example`.

 ## Building Temoc